WamdamProject/WaMDaM_Information_Model/schemas/SQLite/ReadMe.md

 Then click Run SQL.
 The script should run successfully and create the 41 empty tables of WaMDaM

-Alternativily, you could restore a [back up copy](/schemas/SQLite/Blank_db_copy) of WaMDaM SQLite database
+Alternativily, you could connect to a [copy](/schemas/SQLite/Blank_db_copy) of WaMDaM SQLite database